p-easterbrooks/brightspot-initializer/README.md

 ## Installation
 To install the BSIT and all necessary files, execute `brew install p-easterbrooks/brightspot-initializer/installer`

-To use the tool, simply run `bsp-install`
+To use the tool, simply run `bsit`